-Peru is a very welcoming country and allows citizens of many countries to visit for touristic and recreational purposes without a visa.
-But as soon as you are planning to do business in Peru, study, work, settle or retire in the country, Peruvian law stipulates to have the appropriate visa for it.
+Peru is a very welcoming country and allows citizens of many countries to visit for touristic and recreational purposes visa-free.
+But as soon as you are planning to do business in Peru, stay longer, study, work, settle, or retire in the country, Peruvian law stipulates that you have the appropriate visa for it.

 In general, Peru distinguishes between temporary visas and resident visas.

 Temporary visas are intended for short-term stays (depending on the visa for up to 3, 6 or 12 months) in Peru.
 These include, but aren't restricted to:

-Resident visas however are for long-term stays in Peru.
+Resident visas are for long-term stays in Peru.
 They include, but aren't restricted to:

-Important Info - Disclaimer: We from LimaEasy are not the Peruvian immigration authority or a Peruvian embassy or consulate.
-We publish all information to our best knowledge and should be seen as general guidance introducing you to Peruvian procedures.
+Important Info - Disclaimer: We from LimaEasy are not the Peruvian immigration authority Migraciones or a Peruvian consulate.
+All information is published to our best knowledge and should be seen as general guidance introducing you to Peruvian procedures.
 All information is subject to change, as regulations, requirements, and processes can change quickly without prior notice!
-Therefore, we recommend checking the current regulations before your trip to Peru with the nearest Peruvian consulate or, if you are already in Peru, with Migraciones!
+Therefore, we recommend checking the current regulations with the nearest Peruvian consulate or, if you are already in Peru, with Migraciones!